Baadier-Sydow/hpcos81-2019/learning-unit-1.md

 * Locate the original work easily and provide protection against plagirism claims.
 * Demonstrates how you built upon previous research.

+#### Citation and reference managers

+Its important that you use a reference manager, like Mendeley, to improve your collection of resources for your research.
+A feature-rich reference manager can help reduce errors, ensure you properly reference and automate the collection of citations.